kostmo/circleci-failure-tracker/docs/development-environment/README.md

 ## Testing

+TravisCI is set up to automatically veryify that each push to GitHub can successfully compile.
+Note that if one force-pushes to the repo shortly after a previous push, TravisCI may report failure on the overwritten commit.

-Certain functions can be tested in isolation via the `./test-oneoff.sh` script inside the `app` directory.
+Certain individual functions can be tested in isolation via the `./test-oneoff.sh` script inside the `app` directory.